I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

-Hey Ho, let's GO!
+Hey Ho, Let's GO!

 "Do your parents KNOW you're Ramones?" - Evelyn Togar, principal of Vince Lombardi High School, in "Rock N Roll High School" (1979)

 As far as this writer is concerned, the Ramones were one of the greatest rock bands ever to set foot on God's green earth.
-I've been a fan for nearly 30 years and their music continues to provide the soundtrack to a good portion of my life.
+I've been a fan for more than 30 years and their music continues to provide the soundtrack to a good portion of my life.
 If you're a Ramones fan, you understand what I'm talking about.
 If you're not, please keep reading, and I'll try to explain my obsession with them, and their enduring underdog appeal.

 The Cliffs Notes version of the Ramones story goes something like this: sick of the state of early '70s "rock" music, four burnouts from Forest Hills, Queens decided to form a band in 1974.
 After an abortive attempt to learn cover tunes and deciding this was too hard, they began writing their own ultra-simplistic original songs.
 Each of the four —Jeffrey ("Joey") Hyman, John ("Johnny") Cummings, Douglas ("Dee Dee") Colvin, and Tommy ("Tommy") Erdelyi—adopted the surname "Ramone" (a variation on an alias used by Paul McCartney during his Beatles heyday) as a sign of unity.
 Their cause?
 To take back rock n roll from the self-indulgent prog bands and spoiled, millionaire dinosaur rockers who had turned '70s radio into a vast wasteland.